St Helen and St Katharine A GSG School

 Our outstanding academic record makes us one of the leading girls’ schools in the country.
 Stimulating and challenging teaching reaches beyond the curriculum, enabling our students to become effective and independent learners.
 Our broad and varied extracurricular programme of 100+ clubs and activities also plays a central role within school life.
 We actively encourage students to give new things a go, to explore and extend interests and to make friends across age groups.

 Students are admitted to the Junior Department at either 9+ or 10+ and to the senior school at 11+, 13+ and 16+.
 It may be possible to admit students into other years, enquiries should be made to the Admissions Office.
 We offer a range of scholarships at 11+, 13+ and 16+ for academic ability, art, drama, music, sport and an all-rounder award.
-The School offers means tested bursaries up to 100% of fees. ...Read more
+The School offers means tested bursaries from 20-100% of fees from Year 7. ...Read more

 Do you know this school?